How to dry aerogels without cracks.

 Use supercritical fluid to dry your aerogels.

-Removing the aerogels from the solvent bath for common use is fraught with problems.
-Because the structure is so fine, normal drying at atmosphere collapses the network into dust.
+Because the structure is so fine, normal drying at atmosphere may collapse the network into dust.
 This is from the normal capillary pressure at the liquid/vapor interface on the inside of the pore.

 High-temperature conversion of a liquid organic solvent to the supercritical state with subsequent venting